Analysts Issue Forecasts for TE Connectivity Ltd.’s Q2 2021 Earnings (NYSE:TEL)

-TE Connectivity Ltd. (NYSE:TEL) – Equities researchers at Jefferies Financial Group boosted their Q2 2021 earnings per share estimates for TE Connectivity in a research note issued to investors on Thursday, January 28th.
-Jefferies Financial Group analyst D. Kelley now anticipates that the electronics maker will post earnings per share of $1.48 for the quarter, up from their previous estimate of $1.35.
-Jefferies Financial Group currently has a “Buy” rating and a $126.00 target price on the stock.
-Jefferies Financial Group also issued estimates for TE Connectivity’s Q3 2021 earnings at $1.42 EPS, Q4 2021 earnings at $1.44 EPS, FY2021 earnings at $5.80 EPS, Q1 2022 earnings at $1.70 EPS, Q2 2022 earnings at $1.67 EPS, Q3 2022 earnings at $1.59 EPS and FY2022 earnings at $6.58 EPS.
+TE Connectivity Ltd. (NYSE:TEL) – Oppenheimer increased their Q2 2021 earnings per share estimates for TE Connectivity in a research note issued to investors on Wednesday, January 27th.
+Oppenheimer analyst C. Glynn now anticipates that the electronics maker will post earnings per share of $1.48 for the quarter, up from their prior forecast of $1.26.
+Oppenheimer has a “Outperform” rating and a $130.00 price target on the stock.
+Oppenheimer also issued estimates for TE Connectivity’s Q3 2021 earnings at $1.41 EPS and Q4 2021 earnings at $1.44 EPS.

-A number of other analysts also recently weighed in on the stock.
-Zacks Investment Research downgraded shares of TE Connectivity from a “buy” rating to a “hold” rating and set a $123.00 target price on the stock. in a report on Tuesday, December 15th.
-TheStreet raised TE Connectivity from a “c” rating to a “b” rating in a research note on Wednesday, October 28th.
-Robert W. Baird reiterated an “outperform” rating and issued a $118.00 target price on shares of TE Connectivity in a report on Monday, October 19th.
-Oppenheimer increased their price target on TE Connectivity from $114.00 to $130.00 and gave the company an “outperform” rating in a report on Thursday.
-Finally, UBS Group boosted their price objective on shares of TE Connectivity from $135.00 to $150.00 and gave the company a “buy” rating in a research report on Thursday.
-Four research analysts have rated the stock with a hold rating and nine have assigned a buy rating to the company’s stock.
-The stock currently has a consensus rating of “Buy” and a consensus price target of $109.62.
+A number of other equities research analysts have also recently commented on the stock.
+Morgan Stanley raised their target price on shares of TE Connectivity from $121.00 to $127.00 and gave the stock an “equal weight” rating in a research note on Thursday.
+Jefferies Financial Group raised their target price on shares of TE Connectivity from $107.00 to $126.00 and gave the stock a “buy” rating in a research note on Thursday, October 15th.
+Robert W. Baird reaffirmed an “outperform” rating and set a $118.00 price objective on shares of TE Connectivity in a report on Monday, October 19th.
+UBS Group increased their price objective on shares of TE Connectivity from $135.00 to $150.00 and gave the company a “buy” rating in a report on Thursday.
+Finally, Zacks Investment Research lowered shares of TE Connectivity from a “buy” rating to a “hold” rating and set a $123.00 price objective for the company. in a report on Tuesday, December 15th.
+Four investment analysts have rated the stock with a hold rating and nine have issued a buy rating to the company’s stock.
+TE Connectivity currently has a consensus rating of “Buy” and an average target price of $109.62.

-TE Connectivity (NYSE:TEL) last posted its quarterly earnings results on Tuesday, January 26th.
-The electronics maker reported $1.47 EPS for the quarter, beating the Zacks’ consensus estimate of $1.29 by $0.18.
-TE Connectivity had a positive return on equity of 14.86% and a negative net margin of 1.98%.
-The business had revenue of $3.52 billion for the quarter, compared to analysts’ expectations of $3.26 billion.
-During the same period last year, the firm earned $1.21 earnings per share.
-The business’s quarterly revenue was up 11.2% on a year-over-year basis.
+TE Connectivity (NYSE:TEL) last released its earnings results on Tuesday, January 26th.
+The electronics maker reported $1.47 EPS for the quarter, topping analysts’ consensus estimates of $1.29 by $0.18.
+TE Connectivity had a negative net margin of 1.98% and a positive return on equity of 14.86%.
+The company had revenue of $3.52 billion for the quarter, compared to analysts’ expectations of $3.26 billion.
+During the same quarter last year, the business earned $1.21 EPS.
+The firm’s revenue was up 11.2% compared to the same quarter last year.

 TE Connectivity Ltd., together with its subsidiaries, manufactures and sells connectivity and sensor solutions in Europe, the Middle East, Africa, the AsiaÂ-Pacific, and the Americas.
 The company operates through three segments: Transportation Solutions, Industrial Solutions, and Communications Solutions.